 Dairy Engineering diploma in Varanasi.

 The Diploma in Dairy Engineering at BIPE (also called Dairy Technology at degree level — the diploma board uses 'Engineering') is one of only four BTEUP-affiliated diploma programmes of its kind across all of Uttar Pradesh — code 327, 3 years, 6 semesters, AICTE-approved.
-The curriculum covers milk processing, dairy machinery, refrigeration, microbiology and quality assurance, with hands-on time in the campus pilot plant.
+The curriculum covers milk processing, dairy machinery, refrigeration, microbiology and quality assurance — taught through BIPE's on-campus chemistry, hydraulics and mechanics labs plus structured industrial visits to working dairy plants such as Banas Dairy Varanasi, followed by a mandatory six-month industrial training placement in Semester 6.
 Recruiter pipelines run into Amul, Mother Dairy, Parag, Nestlé, NDDB and the State Dairy Boards — career options that simply don't exist for graduates of other branches.

 What you'll learn.
 Six semesters.